 During March we concentrate on weed control, applying pre and post emergent herbicides to prevent crabgrass and clean our lawn of winter weeds such as chickweed, henbit, and possibly clover.
 It’s important to clean your lawn of leaves and other winter debris prior to the application of a pre emergent because the pre emergent must come in contact with the soil to establish a uniform barrier to the emergence of crabgrass.
 We also incorporate into our spray mix a product called Embella®.
 It is a blend of a biodegradable sequestering agent, proteins, and other ingredients designed provide nutrition to native microbial populations.
 It also has the effect of increasing the water holding capacity of the soil.

 Many homeowners still aerate and/or seed in early spring.
 Unfortunately that is not really a good idea.
-First, because you can’t fight weeds nor crabgrass at the same time you’re trying to grow grass.
+First, because you can’t fight weeds nor crabgrass at the same time you’re trying to grow new grass.
 You have to select one or the other.
-Second, while spring seeding will result in grass, the chances of that grass surviving through the first summer is very slim.
+Second, while spring seeding will result in new grass, the chances of that grass surviving through the first summer is very slim.
 Spring grass just can’t develop a deep or strong enough root system to make it through the hot, dry conditions we have in the Richmond area.
 Consequently, by late May or early June spring grass will begin to decline and by mid July will be essentially dead, and of course since no pre emergent was applied crabgrass could likely take the place of the dead grass.

 In April, we apply a slow release light spring fertilizer designed to “kick start” or boost our lawns as they come out of winter dormancy.
 In addition we continue weed control efforts concentrating on persistent late winter/ early spring weeds such as violets, ground ivy, and penny wort.
 All of these weeds are difficult to kill and usually require a second treatment which we do in May.
 More about that later…